Dierney/IMPCN/README.md

 # IMPCN
 IMPCN is a magical mod...
-It improves and polishes the official Chinese translation!
+It improves and polishes the Chinese translation!
 ~~"The official Chinese Translation sucks!"~~

 **\*It only applies to Chinese players\***